Wander and Wonder: Daily Awe Moments to Boost Your Travel Wonder

 • learning something new - be a beginner (I wrote about the benefits of being a beginner here.)

-Join me in an upcoming 7-day Awe-venture Challenge!
+Join me in an upcoming Awe-venture Challenge!

 Make Moments of Awe a Habit: It’s Good for You!